Package cgi implements the common gateway interface (CGI) for Caddy 1, a modern, full-featured, easy-to-use web server.

 All values are conveyed as strings, so some conversion may be necessary in your program.
 No placeholder substitutions are made on these values.

-If you run into unexpected results with the CGI plugin, you are able to examine the environment in which your CGI application runs.
-To enter inspection mode, add the subdirective inspect to your CGI configuration block.
+to your CGI configuration block.
 This is a development option that should not be used in production.
 When in inspection mode, the plugin will respond to matching requests with a page that displays variables of interest.
-In particular, it will show the replacement value of {match} and the environment variables to which your CGI application has access.
+In particular, it will show the replacement value of {match}

 For example, consider this example CGI block: